Thisarak943/AWS-Azure-Based-Projects/README.md

 Tools & Technologies Used:
 - AWS: EC2, S3, EKS, ECS, RDS, IAM, CloudWatch, Secrets Manager, CodePipeline, Route 53
 - DevOps: Docker, Kubernetes, Jenkins, GitHub Actions, Terraform, Helm, Prometheus, Grafana
-- OS & Infra: Linux (Ubuntu), Nginx, Git, Bash
+- OS & Infra: Linux (Ubuntu,RHEL), Nginx, Git, Bash

 This repository showcases my hands-on experience with modern cloud-native DevOps workflows using AWS.
 It is intended as a learning reference and a demonstration of practical skills for DevOps and Cloud Engineering roles.